dhoyle/splicedocs-jekyll/pages/DBaaS/Zeppelin/ZeppelinGetStarted.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Getting Started with Zeppelin

+This topic helps you to get started with using Zeppelin with your Splice Machine database service.

 {% include splice_snippets/dbaasonlytopic.md %}
-This topic helps you to get started with using Zeppelin with your Splice Machine database.

-We strongly encourage you to visit the [Zeppelin documentation site][1]{: target="_blank"} to learn about creating, modifying, and running your own Zeppelin notebooks.
-{: .noteNote}

 ## The Zeppelin Dashboard